2022 NFL Week 7 Odds

 The defense underperformed compared to previous weeks.
 They yielded 341 passing yards to Carr and company.
 The D also could not pressure Carr in the pocket with only two sacks, both coming on third and long.

 Browns: Baker Mayfield and the Browns lost to the Cardinals on Sunday.
-Mayfield re-injured his left shoulder on Sunday, which led to him being pulled out when the Browns realized they had lost.
+Mayfield re-injured his left shoulder during the game, which led to him being pulled out when the Browns realized they had lost.